 Get into the holiday spirit with a visit to 19 free light displays near Vancouver.

-Two of the best free light displays we can highly recommend is the Lights at Lafarge, Coquitlam and the Heritage Christmas at Burnaby Village.
+Two of the best free light displays we highly recommend are the Lights at Lafarge, Coquitlam, and the Heritage Christmas at Burnaby Village.

-See our complete list of Christmas Lights in Vancouver.
+See our complete list of Christmas Lights in Vancouver and 25+ Festive Holiday Dining Ideas in Vancouver: Christmas Brunch, Dinners and NYE

 Find out about the largest Gingerbread Village in the world.